brainboxdotcc/ssod/docs/tags/combat_tag_documentation.md

 ## 🧪 Internal Mechanics Summary

-- Adds a navigation link of type `nav_type_combat`.
-- Calls a translation check for the monster name if locale ≠ "en".
 - Checks player's diseases and applies debuffs.
 - Calculates XP from monster stats using `calc_xp_worth()`.
-- Appends ANSI-style combat formatting to the output.

 ---